hackermanzz/Notes-for-SMW/README.md

 - First step for sharing a folder or file over the network
     - Is to make sure folder and printer sharing is turned on
 - Network discovery can be turned on
-    - Network discovery is the ability to view othernetwork computers and devices
+    - Network discovery is the ability to view other network computers and devices

 ### Configuring Folder sharing through the folder properties
 - Share permissions for folder or files